MadsBuchmann/dotfiles/setup-notes.md

 ## Configurations
 - xrandr: used for configuring screen output.
 For changes to persist they should be made in `$HOME/.xprofile`.
 I used this for setting the refresh rate to 144hz.
+- .config/alacritty/...: file created for configuration of alacritty.

 ## Software
 - yay: AUR helper that helps managing dependencies etc. from programs installed from the user repository.
 I used this for installing spotify: `yay -S spotify` [0].